Contains the active ingredient galantamine (as galantamine hydrobromide)

 APO-Galantamine MR capsules should be taken once a day, preferably with food.

-Be sure to drink plenty of liquids during your treatment with APO-Galantamine MR to keep yourself hydrated.
+Be sure to drink plenty of liquids during your treatment with galantamine to keep

 When to take it